 What Is a Soundbar?

 Soundbars may be used as part of a full surround sound system, but can also be used as stand-alone speakers.
 When used alone, they offer quality sound without taking up as much space as a full surround sound system.
-They are simple to set up and have become essential in homes across the country.
+They are simple to set up and have become essential in homes nationwide.

 (If you want to learn more about what a Soundbar is, my Complete Soundbar Buyer’s Guide can help you evaluate what these devices have to offer and how they fit into your home theater.)

-When I talk about HDMI vs Optical Soundbars, I am referencing the types of cables used to relay the audio from your source device to your Soundbar.
-The differences between these two types of Soundbar cables are subtle but worth considering.
+When talking about HDMI vs Optical Soundbars, we are referencing the types of cables used to relay the audio from your source device to your Soundbar.
+The difference between HDMI ARC and optical cables in Soundbars, although subtle, could significantly impact your setup and should be considered.

 High-Definition Multimedia Interface (HDMI) cables are one of the most common types available today.
 In fact, they have become a universal cable used on almost all modern devices.
-They are a staple for many different home theater systems and provide quality, reliable and consistent sound and video.
+With their easy extendability, HDMI cables are commonly used in many home theater systems and are known for their impressive sound and video quality.

-HDMI cables relay both audio and video signals between devices.
-This makes them easy to use.
-It also means you need fewer cables to connect your devices and start enjoying them.
+HDMI ARC cables relay both audio and video signals, simplifying connectivity between devices.
+It also means you need fewer cables to connect your soundbar or other devices and start enjoying them.

-You Must Use HDMI ARC to Connect from a TV to Soundbar
+You Must Use HDMI ARC to Connect from a TV to a Soundbar

-When connecting an HDMI cable from a TV to a soundbar, you must use the TV’s HDMI ARC input.
+When connecting an HDMI cable from a TV to a soundbar (more on this configuration in our guide), you must use the TV’s HDMI ARC input.
 HDMI ARC (Audio Return Channel) sends the audio signal from the TV to the soundbar.
 An HDMI ARC port can be used as a regular HDMI input, but as mentioned, it doubles as an audio output.

-A Digital Optical cable, also referred to as an Optical cable, will produce a reliable and consistent sound.
+A fiber optic cable, alternatively referred to as a TOSLINK or Optical cable, will produce a reliable and consistent optical digital audio signal.
 In fact, some have claimed that Digital Optical cables relay slightly better sound than an HDMI cable.
-These types of cables work through using a pulsing wave of light to relay audio signals from a source to a receiving device.
+These types of cables work by using a pulsing wave of light to relay audio signals from a source to a receiving device.

-Optical cables are popular choices for those with a home theater system as they do provide quality sound.
-Optical cables, however, only relay audio.
+Optical cables are popular choices for those with a home theater system as they provide quality sound.
+However, optical cables can transmit audio only..
 This means you will need an additional cable to relay video and images between your devices.

 Comparing the Specs

 You need to consider the type of inputs and ports your devices have.
 This includes both your source media device and your Soundbar.
-Certain devices may not include an HDMI port.
-Others may only allow for HDMI cables.
+Certain devices may not include an HDMI port, so you might need an adapter, while others may only allow for HDMI cables.
 If your device does not allow for the use of an HDMI cable, you need to make sure you have the proper video cables needed to relay images between your television and devices as well.

 The Bottom Line: Most Blu-ray, game consoles, and similar devices do allow for HDMI cables.
 However, Digital Optical cables can provide sound that is equally as good if your device does not allow for HDMI use.
 Additionally, if you are looking only to relay sound – a Digital Optical cable can provide exactly that without having to stream video signals between devices.

-You need to consider where you will place your Soundbar as well.
+You need to consider where you will place your Soundbar as well, for instance, putting it behind the TV is a bad choice for reasons we’ve explained before.
 One of the most common reasons for using a Soundbar is to minimize the footprint of your home theater system.

 A Soundbar offers a sleek, minimalistic approach to sound.
 Using an HMDI cable can help keep with this minimalistic approach as only one cable will be needed to relay sound and video signals.
 A Digital Optical model, however, will mean you may need more wires if you plan on relaying images to your television.
 If you are just looking to stream sound from your entertainment system, however, a Digital Optical cable can do that for you.